tcellerier/Pico_ePaper_73/README.md

 # Waveshare PhotoPainter Pico_ePaper_73

 ## Description
 This project presents an enhanced version of Waveshare's original firmware for the PhotoPainter e-paper frame (Raspberry Pi Pico).
-More information about the original product can be found here: [Waveshare PhotoPainter](https://www.waveshare.com/wiki/PhotoPainter).
+More information about the original product can be found here: [Waveshare PhotoPainter](https://www.waveshare.com/wiki/PhotoPainter) and [Pico_ePaper_code](https://github.com/waveshareteam/Pico_ePaper_Code).

 ## Modification
 * New mode 3, featuring: